How to buy KIN in the UK

 Step 2.
 Deposit funds into your account

-There’s currently no way to buy KIN tokens directly with Indonesian rupiah, so you’ll need to purchase your tokens using another cryptocurrency.
-Ether (ETH) and Bitcoin (BTC) are the two currencies most commonly listed alongside KIN in trading pairs, so we’ll use them for this example.
+There’s currently no way to buy KIN tokens directly with GBP, so you’ll need to purchase your tokens using another cryptocurrency.
+Ether (ETH) and bitcoin (BTC) are the two currencies most commonly listed alongside KIN in trading pairs, so we’ll use them for this example.

 To transfer the funds into your account, look for the “Deposit” link from your crypto exchange dashboard and copy the relevant wallet address.